 Hall effect sensor attached with glue

 The motor can also fail due to dry solder joints or when the electrolytic capacitors dry up.
+The coils connect to the 3 pin block on the circuit board, and the hall effect sensor to the 4-pin block.

 If both of these approaches fail, it will be necessary to replace the sensor with a second hand one taken from another machine.
 There are various designs of hall effect sensors, but if it looks the same as the Sony one, it will probably be compatible.